Motor Oil Recycling Done Right

 Check your owner’s manual to determine the best motor oil and the amount needed for your car.
 Among the tools required are: latex gloves, a funnel, an oil filter wrench, an oil drain pan, a wrench to remove the drain plug and ramps or a jack to raise your car.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on oil recycling, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.